Semester Information and TAP

 The Tuition Assistance Program is an entitlement program.
 Awards are noncompetitive and any student who meets the criteria for eligibility will receive funds.
 All applicants must be a New York State resident and an eligible U.S. citizen or permanent resident alien.
 For detailed information on Tuition Assistance Program (TAP), click HERE.

-Applicants must apply annually to the New York State Education Services Corporative (HESC).
-The Higher Education Services Corporation determines the applicant's eligibility and mails an award certificate indicating the amount of the grant directly to the applicant.
+Applicants must apply annually to the New York State Higher Education Services Corporation (HESC).
+The Higher Education Services Corporation determines the applicant's eligibility and emails a certificate of eligibility with the amount of the grant directly to the applicant.
 You may view the HESC web site HERE.

 The Lehman College TAP CODE: